kelu124/echomods/modules_wiki.md

 1\.
 HV+Pulser+MD0100 don't change.
 The module will need to have a SMA connector (same as on existing board).

 2\.
+VGA + enveloppe + ADC

-AGC+enveloppe detector can remain the same.
+* AGC+enveloppe detector can remain the same.
 I just need to remove the filter that is between the TestPoints4 and 5 and the transformer.
 The module output is the output of the ADL5511.

-3\.
+* 3\.
 SPI can be replaced, this one was an overkill.
 10Msps is too much, so instead a 2 or 3 Msps at 12 or 14 bits in SPI could be used on the ADC module.